EX WALLABY 25 – GREATER INTEGRATION AND COMPLEXITY

 He added that this was made possible due to the participation of 6th Singapore Division / Headquarters Sense & Strike, which is responsible for the coordination between air and ground elements in delivering firepower.

-“We believe there's a lot of value for Army and the Air Force elements to be integrated, (as it) will save a lot of time (in communications) and greatly facilitate the initial success (of our missions)."
+“Going forward, we think that there's a lot of value for the Army troops and the Air Force elements to really be integrated, (as it) will save a lot of time (in communications) and greatly facilitate the initial success (of our missions),” said COL Woo.

 Safety by design, inculcated daily